ncatlab/nlab-content/pages/1950.md

 is the ordinary [[cospan]].

-Thes multiplic cospan simplicial sets defines a functor $Ex : SSet \to SSet$ by setting
+These multi-cospan simplicial sets define a functor $Ex : SSet \to SSet$ by setting

 $$
   (Ex X)_n = Hom_{SSet}(sd \Delta[k], X)